dobachi/ansible-project-template/README.md

 ## How to use this project

+Clone this this repository on GitHub.
-Pull this repository and modify it.
+Pull to local and modify it.

 ```
 $ git clone https://github.com/dobachi/ansible-project-template.git ansible-your-project